Hamilton's Climate Action Strategy

 On March 27, 2019 Hamilton City Council declared a Climate Change Emergency.
 The City of Hamilton is on a mission to achieve net zero greenhouse gas emissions by 2050 and prepare for the unavoidable impacts of climate change.

-- the increased frequency and severity of heat waves causing drought
+- the increased frequency and severity of heat waves resulting in heat related illnesses and drought conditions;

-Climate change affects everyone.
-Climate change impacts cause millions of dollars of infrastructure damage, damage homes and businesses, and put people’s health and safety at risk.
+Climate change affects everyone. the impacts of climate change cause millions of dollars of infrastructure damage, damage homes and businesses, and put people’s health and safety at risk.

 These negative effects will worsen as the level of greenhouse gas in the atmosphere continues to rise.
 Just as the City is taking action, it is critical that everyone who lives, works, plays and learns in Hamilton makes changes to reduce their carbon footprint at home, at work, and in their everyday lives.